Last update: May 26, 2023

-Sequences of allergenic molecules are available, along with many other information on dedicated free web sites (EXPASY, EMBL, NCBI).
+Sequences of molecules are available, along with many other information on dedicated free web sites (UniProt, EMBL, NCBI).

-This section links to molecule images available at the Protein Data Bank web site.
-Images of allergens are available from the scientific literature and you may find a specific link in the other pages of this web site.
+This section links to molecule structure available at the Protein Data Bank web site.
+Structure are available from the scientific literature and you may find a specific link in the other pages of this web site.

 - Biological Function